automara/content-pipeline/airtable-scripts.md

 - Verify the secret is set correctly in both places

 ### Script fails with "Webhook failed" error
-- Check that `WEBHOOK_URL` includes the full path (e.g., `/api/webhook/start`)
+- Check that `WEBHOOK_URL` includes the full path (e.g., `https://content-pipeline-production-e930.up.railway.app/api/webhook/start`)
-- Verify your Railway app is running and accessible
+- Verify your Railway app is running and accessible at: `https://content-pipeline-production-e930.up.railway.app`
 - Check Railway logs for more details

 ### Record ID not found